Rhys Hoskins: College career

-Rather than turn professional directly out of high school, Hoskins chose to pursue college baseball so that he could better develop the mental aspect of the game.
-He chose to attend Sacramento State, the only college that offered him a scholarship, in 2011.
+Hoskins chose to pursue college baseball so that he could better develop the mental aspect of the game.
+He chose to attend California State University, Sacramento, the only college that offered him a scholarship, to play for the Sacramento State Hornets.

 As a freshman he batted .353 with a .567 slugging percentage (both 2nd in the conference), with 10 home runs and 53 RBIs (3rd), and was named Western Athletic Conference Freshman of the Year, National Collegiate Baseball Writers Association First Team Freshman All-American, Baseball America First Team Freshman All-American, Louisville Slugger Freshman All-American (Collegiate Baseball Newspaper), All-WAC second team, and Academic All-WAC.
 In 2013, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League, and was named a league all-star.
 As a junior he hit 12 home runs with 53 RBIs and a .573 slugging percentage (all leading the WAC), while batting .319, and was named WAC Player of the Year, Louisville Slugger Third Team All-American (Collegiate Baseball), Second Team All-West Region (ABCA/Rawlings), First Team All-WAC, and Academic All-WAC.

 Professional career

 Minor league career

-The Philadelphia Phillies selected Hoskins in the fifth round, 142nd overall, of the 2014 MLB Draft, and he chose to sign with the team for a $349,700 signing bonus.
-Hoskins made his professional debut in 2014 with the Class A Short Season Williamsport Crosscutters of the New York–Penn League.
+The Philadelphia Phillies selected Hoskins in the fifth round, 142nd overall, of the 2014 MLB draft, and he chose to sign with the team for a $349,700 signing bonus.
+Hoskins made his professional debut in 2014 with the Low-A Williamsport Crosscutters of the New York–Penn League.
 In 70 games with the team, he batted .237 with nine home runs, but his performance was inconsistent.
 The Phillies' department of player development sent Hoskins to the Florida Instructional League that September, where he developed his signature left leg kick batting stance.